Shaking Things Up With a Shaker Update for a Connecticut Kitchen

 On the end of the peninsula, we incorporated a bookshelf in place of a 12″-wide cabinet.
 It provides storage but in a more decorative manner than typical base cabinetry.

 When I design a kitchen, I like to keep the microwave hidden but accessible.
-In this kitchen, it’s framed into the cabinetry to the right of the refrigerator.
+In this kitchen, we decided to frame it into the cabinetry to the right of the refrigerator.
 This way it looks built in and doesn’t disrupt the look of the kitchen.

 Inset bath vanities